mhvue/project2/README.md

 # Always.
 Be.
 On.
-Time
+Time.
-User friendly and easy peasy scheduler at your convenience
+User friendly scheduler at your convenience.
+Stay up to date with your work schedule, your time off requests and your team's work schedule.

 <p align="center">
 <br><img src= "public/images/ABOT.indexImg.png"></p>